3D-e-Chem/knime-node-collection/README.md

 Each KNIME node developed in the 3D-e-Chem project has it own Github repository Eclipse feature and Eclipse plugin.

 The update site `https://3d-e-chem.github.io/updates` contains the Eclipse features of all the 3D-e-Chem developed nodes.
-When using this update site in KNIME it will list all the nodes by their repository.
+When using this update site in KNIME, it will list all the nodes by their repository.

 The update site `https://3d-e-chem.github.io/knime-node-collection` contains a single Eclipse feature which combines all the 3D-e-Chem developed nodes.
-When using this update site in KNIME it will a single feature for all 3D-e-Chem nodes.
+When using this update site in KNIME, it will list a single feature for all 3D-e-Chem nodes.

 Cons:

 * New nodes need to be tracked in the feature/feature.xml file
-* Each update of a a node requires a new release of this repo aswell
+* Each update of a node requires a new release of this repo aswell
 * License is for all nodes together instead of separate license for each node
 * Maintenance overhead of 2 update sites (1. only 3D-e-Chem nodes feature, 2. set of 3D-e-Chem node features)